ethersphere/swarm-guide/contents/usage/mru.rst

 If using *Mutable Resource Updates* in conjunction with an ``ENS`` resolver contract, only one initial transaction to register the ``MRU_MANIFEST_KEY`` will be necessary.
 This key will resolve to the latest version of the resource (updating the resource will not change the key).

-There  are 3 different ways of interacting with *Mutable Resource Updates* : HTTP API, Golang API and Swarm client.
+There  are 3 different ways of interacting with *Mutable Resource Updates* : HTTP API, Golang API and Swarm CLI.

 We will now see how to create, retrieve and update a *Mutable Resource*